 If you are hurt at work, you may be entitled to workers’ compensation benefits.
-An experienced Massachusetts workers’ compensation attorney can evaluate whether you have a sound claim and fight to make sure that your employer and its insurer follow the rules.
+An experienced Massachusetts workers’ compensation attorney can evaluate whether you have a sound claim and fight to make sure that your employer and its insurer follow the rules or give you guidance if there is no insurance available.
 Contact us by calling 800-367-0871 or using our online contact form.

 Submitting Additional Testimony in Massachusetts Workers’ Compensation, March 12, 2013